-3.2 UK Planning Practice Guidance dictates that a glint and glare assessment is required in some instances.
+- 3.2 There is guidance from other nations within the UK.
+The following relates to English guidance only.
+In many instances the guidance is similar both within the UK and internationally, with no specific methodology defined. - 3.3 English Planning Practice Guidance dictates that a glint and glare assessment is required in some instances.
 The guidance for 'Renewable and low carbon energy' dictates the following with respect to glint and glare.
 Note only the relevant information is presented.